-We have further investigated the relationship between the deformation and the temperature variables.
+We further investigated the relationship between the deformation and the temperature variables.
 Therefore, we have computed the correlation at different lags in order to evaluate the effect of the temperature over time.
-In particular, we have shown in Table 12, the correlation among all the deformation variables and the air temperatures "Temp" at different lags (from 7 to 63 days, i.e. 1 to 9 weeks of delay), where the lag is expressed in number of days prior to the measurement

-- 5 of the deformation.
+In particular, we show in Table 12, the correlation among all the deformation variables and the air temperatures "Temp" at different lags (from 7 to 63 days, i.e. 1 to 9 weeks of delay), where the lag is expressed in number of days prior to the measurement of the deformation.
 It can be noted that the variables F04F1, F19I3-X and F19I3-Y show a positive correlation with the air temperature almost at all different lags.
-Therefore, we have suggested that there is a long-delayed time effect among them.
+Therefore, we suggest that there is a long-delayed time effect among them.
 Moreover, when we observe the different lags, a correlation between the F05F2 and F16F2 variables and the air temperature becomes evident.
-Overall, the correlation results increased within lags of 14-35 days. - Based on the observation on the daily sample, we have decided to test the dependency of the deformation from the two meteorological factors: temperature and wind pressure.
-The correlations between the variables measuring temperature and the variables measuring the wind pressure show negative and very low values (e.g. -0.54 between Temp and Wi-P_norm and -0.08 between Temp and HiWi-P_norm).
+Overall, the correlation resulted increased within lags of 14-35 days.

+Based on the observation on the daily sample, we decided to test the dependency of the deformation from the two meteorological factors: temperature and wind pressure.
+The correlations between the variables measuring temperature and the variables measuring the wind pressure show negative and very low values (e.g. -0-054 between Temp and Wi-P_norm and -0.08, between Temp and HiWi-P_norm).
 Obviously, all variables measuring both temperature and the wind effects are internally consistent and highly self-correlated.
-Therefore, we can perform a regression model where the dependent variable is the deformation measured by the variable F04F1 and the explicative variables are Temp and Wi-
+Therefore, we can perform a regression model where the dependent variable is the deformation measured by the variable F04F1 and the explicative variables are Temp and

-15 P_norm.
+15 Wi-P_norm.

 The model shows (Table 13) an adjusted R square of 0.63, so the linear model displays a high goodness-of-fit.
 Furthermore, the model is statistically significant (as p-values show).
-In Table 14 we have reported the estimates of model coefficients.
+In Table 14 we report the estimates of model coefficients.
 Both the coefficients are significant as shown by the p values.
-We have also observed a positive effect of both variables on the deformation at a daily level.
-Therefore, we have inferred that the deformation increases if

-20 temperature and wind effect increase and the variation is defined by the values of the two-regression coefficients.
+We also observe a positive effect of both variables on the deformation at a daily level.
+Therefore, we infer that the deformation increases if temperature and wind effect increase and the variation is defined by the values of the two-regression coefficients.

-6 Discussion
+7 Discussion

 Rock deformations involving five tuff blocks have been monitored for about 4 years (Dec.
 2014 - Oct.
 2018) along the Coroglio coastal cliff, together with local meteorological parameters, whose measurements began in January 2014.
 The selected unstable tuff blocks, characterized by a volume of 4 - 15 m3, can be affected by toppling, planar and wedge sliding failure kinematics.
-The used sensors (9 mono-axial crackmeters and 2 biaxial tiltmeters) captured several signs of

-25 sliding failure kinematics.
 The used sensors (9 mono-axial crackmeters and 2 biaxial tiltmeters) captured several signs of tuff deformation through time as measured expansion and contraction of the fracture sheets and plane rotations above their accuracy (Tab.
 2).
 Near-rock-surface air temperature (used as a proxy for surface rock temperature) and air temperature (together with other meteorological parameters) were measured respectively by three thermistors on the cliff and a weather station installed at a distance of ~ 1 km from the cliff.
-The whole dataset collected during the five years of monitoring activity has been described; the data distribution (Figs. 6, 8 and 9) and the temporal trends of the different parameters (Figs. 10 to 20) have been analyzed.
+The whole dataset collected during the five years of monitoring activity has been described; the data distribution (Figs. 6 - 12) and the temporal trends of the different parameters (Figs. 13 - 24) have been analyzed.